Reform deadline presents a challenge for France's Hollande

 "Things have to move forward between now and March.
 If not, the Commission will not hesitate to assume its responsibilities," Moscovici warned his ex-boss last week.

-The centerpiece of the French effort is the "Law on Growth and Activity" to be unveiled on Dec.
-10 by Economy Minister Emmanuel Macron, who has also charged unions and employers with going further than the modest revamp of labor rules they agreed in January 2013.
+The centrepiece of the French effort is the "Law on Growth and Activity" to be unveiled on Dec.
+10 by Economy Minister Emmanuel Macron, who has also charged unions and employers with going further than the modest revamp of labour rules they agreed in January 2013.

 French unemployment remains stubbornly above 10 percent and hit a record 3.46 million in October after the economy stagnated in the first half.